 While one of the color change modes is set, press either the "+" or "-" key.

 Hold down the "Minute" key and press the "Hour" key.

 The timer can only be set via the serial interface.

-With a terminal program (for example "HTerm" or the terminal program integrated in the Arduino IDE), the clock can then be addressed at 115200baud.
-When the clock receives an unknown command or command, it automatically sends all possible commands with the appropriate explanation.
-All commands must be terminated with a line break (CR).
+With a terminal program (for example "HTerm" or the terminal program integrated in the Arduino IDE) the clock can then be addressed at 115200baud.
+When the clock receives an unknown command or the command "commands" it automatically sends all possible commands with the corresponding explanation.
+All commands must be terminated with a carriage return(CR).
 This can be set in the terminal program.

 Have fun with the project

-I hope everything worked as described.
-If not or you have any other questions or suggestions, please let me know in the comments.
-Also, ideas for new projects are always welcome. 🙂
+I hope everything worked as described for you.
+If not or you have questions or suggestions please let me know in the comments.
+I will then add this to the article if necessary.

-P.S.
-Many of these projects - especially the hardware projects - cost a lot of time and money.
-Of course I do this because I enjoy it, but if you appreciate that I share this information with you, I would be happy about a small donation to the coffee box. 🙂
+PS Many of these projects - especially the hardware projects - cost a lot of time and money.
+Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂